-The Company has not applied the following IFRSs issued by the IASB but not yet endorsed by the FSC.
+The Group has not applied the following IFRSs issued by the IASB but not yet endorsed by the FSC.

-The FSC announced that amendments to IFRS 4, IFRS 9 and IFRS 15 will take effect starting January 1, 2018.
+The FSC announced that IFRS 9 and IFRS 15 will take effect starting January 1, 2018.
 As of the date the consolidated financial statements were authorized for issue, the FSC has not announced the effective dates of other new IFRSs.

-New IFRSs Effective Date Announced by IASB (Note 1) Annual Improvements to IFRSs 2014-2016 Cycle Note 2 Amendment to IFRS 2 "Classification and Measurement of January 1, 2018 Share-based Payment Transactions" Amendments to IFRS 4 "Applying IFRS 9 Financial Instruments with January 1, 2018 IFRS 4 Insurance Contracts" IFRS 9 "Financial Instruments" January 1, 2018 Amendments to IFRS 9 and IFRS 7 "Mandatory Effective Date of January 1, 2018 IFRS 9 and Transition Disclosures" (0 (1 1)
+New IFRSs Effective Date Announced by IASB (Note 1) Annual Improvements to IFRSs 2014-2016 Cycle Note 2 Amendment to IFRS 2 "Classification and Measurement of Share-based Payment Transactions" January 1, 2018 Amendments to IFRS 4"Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts" January 1, 2018 IFRS 9 "Financial Instruments" January 1, 2018 Amendments to IFRS 9 and IFRS 7 "Mandatory Effective Date of IFRS 9 and Transition Disclosures" January 1, 2018 (Continued)